kamicavi/words/_posts/2025-10-03-denmark-street.md

 And yet we smile.
 Grin.

-Look out upon the rain from the edge of warmth, feel the splashes on your skin
+Look out upon the rain from the edge of warmth, feel the splashes on your skin.

 Watch the skies turn, the sun fade, the clouds turn from grey to black.